-Finally, the rules associated with shutdown are straightforward: once a ZooKeeper object is closed or receives a fatal event (SESSION_EXPIRED and AUTH_FAILED), the ZooKeeper object becomes invalid.
-On a close, the two threads shut down and any further access on zookeeper handle is undefined behavior and should be avoided.
+Finally, the rules associated with shutdown are straightforward: once a ZooKeeper object is closed or receives a fatal event (SESSION_EXPIRED and AUTH_FAILED), the ZooKeeper object becomes invalid, the two threads shut down, and any further ZooKeeper calls throw errors.

 7.2.
 C Binding